Who Cares About Employee Engagement?

 According to the Gallup Management Journal’s Employee Engagement Index, the majority of employees are either not engaged or actively disengaged.
 That’s a problem!

 What are actively engaged employees?
 Engaged workers actively contribute to a positive work environment.
-Turnover is lower, and they take less time and effort to manage.
-They do what needs to be done to meet their goals and the goals of the company.
+As a result, turnover is lower, and they take less time and effort to manage.
+Additionally, they do what needs to be done to meet their goals and the goals of the company.
 Talented managers recognize actively engaged employees and help them perform to their full potential.

 “What are actively engaged employees?
 Engaged workers actively contribute to a positive work environment.”